mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     After your General damages a minion, reactivate and take control of it until the end of your turn.

 name:     Munch
-text:     Steal ❤️ from an enemy minion for each friendly Shadow Creep (but not more than its ❤️).
+text:     Steal ❤️ from an enemy minion for each allied Shadow Creep (but not more than its ❤️).

 name:     Nekomata
-text:     **Dying Wish**: Draw two minions with **Dying Wish** from your deck.
+text:     **Dying Wish**: Draw two minions with **Dying Wish**.

 name:     Nightshroud
-text:     **Bond**: Your General steals 1❤️ from the enemy General for each other friendly Arcanyst.
+text:     **Bond**: Your General steals 1❤️ from the enemy General for each other allied Arcanyst.

 name:     Shadow Nova
 text:     Turn a 2x2 area into Shadow Creep.